Mao Xinyu

-Mao Xinyu (born 17 January 1970) is a grandson of Mao Zedong and a major general in the People's Liberation Army of the People's Republic of China.
+Mao Xinyu (born 17 January 1970) is a grandson of Mao Zedong and a major general in the People's Liberation Army (PLA) of the People's Republic of China.

 Early life and education

-Born the son of Mao Anqing in 1970, he is one of Mao Zedong's twelve grandchildren.
+Mao was born on 17 January 1970 at People's Liberation Army General Hospital in Beijing.
+He is the only child of Mao Anqing and Shao Hua and one of Mao Zedong's twelve grandchildren.
 He spent the first 11 years of his life away from his parents, who were based in Russia.
 He graduated from the History Department of Renmin University of China in 1992.
-He works as a researcher at the People's Liberation Army Academy of Military Sciences, where he completed his doctorate.
+He is a researcher at the People's Liberation Army Academy of Military Sciences, where he completed his doctorate.

 Career

 Mao has written several books, including Grandfather Mao Zedong (Yeye Mao Zedong), published by the National Defence University Press in October 2003.

-In June 2009, Mao won promotion to the rank of major general in the People's Liberation Army in a controversial move.
-According to the Changjiang Daily, Mao is now the youngest general in the PLA.
-Some critics described his promotion as nepotism.
+In June 2009, Mao was controversially promoted to major general.
+According to the Changjiang Daily, he was the PLA's youngest general.
+Some critics attributed the promotion to nepotism.
 "To have such an unqualified person become a general in China's military, it's an insult to the People's Liberation Army," said Pu Zhiqiang, a lawyer and human rights activist.
-By contrast, Bao Goujin, a spokesman for the Academy of Military Sciences, said "his is a natural elevation.
+By contrast, Bao Goujin, a spokesman for the Academy of Military Sciences, said "he is a natural elevation.
 Mao's many achievements earned him the right to be promoted."
-Mao's own view is that "family factors" contributed to his promotion.
+According to Mao, family was “definitely a factor.
+This is an objective fact you can’t avoid.” contributed to his promotion.

 Mao is also a member of the Chinese National Committee of the Chinese People's Political Consultative Conference, an advisory group to the central government.

-In September 2011, Mao took up a teaching position at Guangzhou University, teaching Mao Zedong Thought at Songtian Professional College.
+In September 2011, Mao began teaching Mao Zedong Thought at Guangzhou University Sontan College.